Vernon Scott

-Vernon Keith Scott II (born September 11, 1997) is an American football free safety for the Green Bay Packers of the National Football League (NFL).
+Vernon Keith Scott II (born September 11, 1997) is an American professional football safety.
 He played college football at TCU.
+He played in the National Football League (NFL) for the Green Bay Packers.

 College career

 Scott played college football at TCU coming out of Mansfield Summit High School.
 He saw playing time in 11 games as a freshman.
 As a sophomore, Scott mainly played special teams.
 During his junior season in 2018, he made one interception in the Cheez-It Bowl.
 As a senior in 2019, he started 10 games and ranked fourth on his team with 44 tackles while also forcing two fumbles.
 Scott made seven pass breakups and had a 98-yard interception return for a touchdown against Oklahoma.

 Professional career

+Green Bay Packers

-Scott was selected in the seventh round with the 236th overall pick in the 2020 NFL Draft by the Green Bay Packers.
+Scott was selected in the seventh round with the 236th overall pick in the 2020 NFL draft by the Green Bay Packers.
 He was signed on June 1, 2020.

 In Week 2 of the 2020 season against the Detroit Lions, Scott recorded his first career sack on Matthew Stafford during the 42–21 win.

 On August 23, 2022, Scott was waived/injured and placed on injured reserve.
+On April 14, 2023, Scott was released.